 Co-location is not a major factor for successful collaborations.
 It’s also not up to finding the highest, fanciest of technology.
 The right tool, the right tech will do the job.

-The focus should be on open communication and trust building – no matter where the desks are.
-Engagement and empowerment are culture investments that sure pay off.
+The focus should be on open communication and trust-building – no matter where the desks are.
+Engagement and empowerment are cultural investments that sure pay off.

 Whichever way you want to tackle it, remote work is not going away.
 Two of the main factors contributing directly to remote work retention are the war for talent and real estate prices.
 Therefore, prepare to evolve your practices.